a pedestrian walking past the Bank of Japan

 headquarters in Tokyo.
 (Reuters)

-"The Bank will continue with quantitative and qualitative monetary easing, aiming to achieve the price stability target of 2%, as long as it is necessary for maintaining that target in a stable manner," the BOJ said in its latest monetary policy statement.
+"The bank will continue with quantitative and qualitative monetary easing, aiming to achieve the price stability target of 2%, as long as it is necessary for maintaining that target in a stable manner.
+It will examine both upside and downside risks to economic activity and prices, and make adjustments as appropriate," the minutes said.

 To contact the editor, e-mail: